onehundredfeet/hmecs/README.md

  * `View<T1, T2, TN>` is a collection of entities containing all components of the required types `T1, T2, TN`.
 Views are placed in Systems.
  * `System` is a place for processing a certain set of data represented by views.
  * To organize systems in phases can be used the `SystemList`.
 * `World` is a binding mechanism to allow views and systems to opperate on a subset of entities.
 A View (and a function in a System) can be associated with any number of Worlds.
 When an Entity is created, it can be associated with any number of worlds.
 At the moment, there is a maximum of 32 worlds.
-Views will only include Entities that are associated with `ANY` of the worlds it can view.
+Views will only include Entities that are associated with `ANY` of the worlds it can view. `NOTE: Worlds will be deprecated in favour of a new tag system`
 * `Pool` a pool is a static container that can be used to speed up allocations using a rent/retire paradigm.
 Call a static rent to get a new instance and then retire on that instance to return it to the pool
 * `Workflow` a global class used to access common features such as a singleton
+* `Tag` is an abstract int with the @:storage(TAG) metadata that changes the behaviour from being stored as an individual component, to a simple flag set that makes storing many tags compact and fast.

 #### Note: Currently requires running a macro as the last line in your main file.
 Add this function to the bottom of your root hx file, i.e. Main.hx.
 Then call the function as your first function call.